-When police and investigators finish gathering all the evidence from a crime scene, they are not responsible for any of the actual cleanup of the scene.
-When police release the scene, the responsibility is with the owner of the premises to employ biohazard cleaning services.
-The biohazard cleaning technicians can only start doing their work after authorities have officially released the scene.
+When Jacksonville police and investigators finish gathering all the evidence from a crime scene, they are not responsible for any of the actual cleanup of the scene.
+When police release the scene, Florida law states that the responsibility is with the owner of the premises to employ biohazard cleaning services.
+The emergency restoration specialists of PuroClean of Jacksonville Southbank can only start doing their work after authorities have officially released the scene.

 The Occupational Safety and Health Administration (OSHA) posted a standard in 1991 to help guard all workers from the dangers of blood or other potentially infectious materials (BOPIM).
 Hepatitis B virus, HIV, the 2019 Novel coronavirus (COVID-19), and many others are examples of Infectious pathogens.